-In Globalities, the veteran international-affairs analyst and former long-time columnist for The Christian Science Monitor and Al-Hayat (London) Helena Cobban looks at big-picture issues of global power and the global balance in light of the work she has done since 1975 to understand and analyze many aspects of the world system.
+In Globalities, Just World Educational’s President, Helena Cobban, looks at big-picture issues of global power and the global balance in light of the work she has done since 1975 to explore, understand, and analyze many aspects of the world system.
+Ms. Cobban is a veteran international-affairs analyst and a former long-time columnist for The Christian Science Monitor and Al-Hayat (London)

 Ms. Cobban has been part of the blogosphere since February 2003, when she started her original personal blog, Just World News.
 The older analyses and observations on that blog (2003-2018) can be found here: vintage.justworldnews.org/.
 Its more recent content is here.